zavvy logo

 Unfortunately, not all managers have those skills.

-Tip: Train your managers to polish their people skills, and then focus on how to coach.
+Tip: Train your managers to polish their people management skills, and then focus on how to coach.
 This step is essential for building a great coach.

 Resistance to change from team members